Absence of one-loop effects on large scales from small scales in non-slow-roll dynamics: Different methods to compute the relevant one-loop diagrams

-To compute correlators in transient non-slow roll scenarios, which are the focus of this work, one can equivalently consider either the terms explicitly reported in the action \eqref{L3mald} or the first two terms in the action \eqref{mald2}.
-We stress that in both cases, including all terms highlighted above turned out to be crucial.
+To compute correlators in transient non-slow roll scenarios, which are the focus of this work, we equivalently consider either the Lagrangian in Eq. \eqref{L3mald} or the one in Eq. \eqref{mald2}.
+We stress that including the total derivative term in Eq. \eqref{L3mald} (or its rewriting in Eq. \eqref{manipulation} leading to Eq. \eqref{mald2}) turned out to be crucial.